windust/seajug-intro/sections/index.md

 ## What is SeaJUG?

-Seattle Java User Group is dedicated to the helping you.
+Seattle Java/JVM User Group is dedicated to the helping you.

 * Create a vibrant community
 * Learn and contribute to Java / JVM ecosystem